AsyncDisplayKit/Documentation/docs/_docs/editable-text-node.md

 nextPage: multiplex-image-node.html
 ---

-`ASEditableTextNode` is available to be used anywhere you'd normally use a UITextView or UITextField.
-Under the hood, it uses a specialized UITextView as its backing view.
+`ASEditableTextNode` is available to be used anywhere you'd normally use a `UITextView` or `UITextField`.
+Under the hood, it uses a specialized `UITextView` as its backing view.
 You can access and configure this view directly any time after the node has loaded, as long as you do it on the main thread.

 It's also important to note that this node does not support <a href = "/docs/layer-backing.html">layer backing</a> due to the fact that it supports user interaction.